Gowrismenon/ip/docs/README.md

 ```
 ### Event tracking
 Adds tasks that have  a specific timeframe
+Start and end times can be just a day/event(e.g. /from today /to tues) or it can be dates in the format YYYY-MM-DD
 - **Command** : event (description) /from (start) /to (end)
 - **Example** : event Cotilion /from today /to tmr
 ```